Andriichello/articles/laravel/OVERRIDING_ELOQUENT_BUILDER.md

 }
 ```

-Then proceed by creating class for a specific model, e.g. `HolidayQueryBuilder`, which is used for `Holiday` model.
+Then proceed by creating class for a specific model, e.g. `HolidayQueryBuilder`, which is used for `Holiday`.

 ``` php
 /**